anderswallace/462-Chess-Board/README.md

 ## Dependencies

-This project depends on the python-chess library, to install for Python 3.X, run the command:
+This project depends on the python-chess library, to install for Python 3.5+, run the command:

 `pip3 install python-chess`

 ## Using the Program

+* To run the program, run the program:

+`python3 chess_board.py`

 * This program simulates playing against an AI.
-To make a move, the user will input a string of the space they are moving from to the space they are moving to, ex. `a7a5`
+When prompted, the user will input a string of the space they are moving from to the space they are moving to, ex. `a7a5`

 * To quit the game, enter `q`